NAR India and REAAK Hosted Ground-breaking ROAR Convention 2023, Empowering Women in Real Estate | www.lokmattimes.com

 NAR India and REAAK Hosted Ground-breaking ROAR Convention 2023, Empowering Women in Real Estate

-PNN Mumbai (Maharashtra) [India], November 23: In a strategic collaboration, the National Association of Realtors - India (NAR India) ...
+Mumbai (Maharashtra) [India], November 24: In a strategic collaboration, the National Association of Realtors – India (NAR India) joined ...

 The successfully concluded conclave featured distinguished industry leaders and visionaries engaged in thought-provoking panel discussions, presentations, and interactive sessions focused on the latest trends, opportunities, and challenges in real estate.
 With a specific focus on emerging sectors, participants gained valuable insights into the potential of these segments for real estate development.

-The occasion featured distinguished speakers, including Sonali Bendre, Dr. Vivek Bindra, Sanjay Raval, and Jaxay Shah.
+The occasion featured distinguished speakers, including Ms. Sonali Bendre, Dr. Vivek Bindra, Mr. Sanjay Raval, and Mr. Jaxay Shah.

 ROAR, designed as a women-centric convention, served as an adventure-filled journey educating, motivating, and inspiring Realtors and professionals in related fields.
 With a keen emphasis on fostering connections and collaboration, attendees explored ways to elevate their real estate ventures, comprehend the transformation of the Indian Real Estate Landscape, and build a robust network of like-minded professionals.